mechagomizilla/Revivaldi/README.md

   2) Type vivaldi://experiments in the URL bar and check Allow CSS modifications
   3) Open Vivaldi Settings
   4) Appearance > CUSTOM UI MODIFICATIONS and select the folder in which you downloaded the CSS.
+  5) Appearance > User Interface Density > Regular
-  5) Appearance > Status Bar > Hide Status Bar
+  6) Appearance > Status Bar > Hide Status Bar
-  6) Themes > New Theme... and follow the screenshots below:
+  7) Themes > New Theme... and follow the screenshots below:

   Colors: